 If you're familiar with Greg's work on his YouTube channel, there's nothing particularly mindblowing about the nutrition information here.
 There's some basic information about how to calculate your macros and stick to the meal plan, but nothing you can't piece together yourself.

 The quality of the workout videos left a little to be desired.
 Some extra tips on form and variations would have been great.
+(UPDATE: These have been improved massively in the May 2018 Warrior Shredding 2.0 update)

 There are no traditional squats or deadlifts in this program, which could be a dealbreaker for some people, though I don't particularly mind.